Qissa-i Sanjan: Issues raised by the text

 In the absence of alternatives, the Story of Sanjan is generally accepted to be the only narrative of the early years of the Zoroastrian migrants to the Indian subcontinent.
-Among the Parsi community, the story is perceived to be an accurate account of their forebearers.
+Among the Parsi community, the story is perceived to be an accurate account of their forebears.

 The importance of the story lies in any case not so much in its reconstruction of events than in its depiction of the Parsis – in the way they have come to view themselves – and in their relationship to the dominant culture.
 As such, the text plays a crucial role in shaping Parsi identity.
 But, "even if one comes to the conclusion that the chronicle based on verbal transmission is not more than a legend, it still remains without doubt an extremely informative document for Parsee historiography."

 In the Story of Sanjan, it appears as if the Zoroastrians must have had some contact with Gujarat prior to their journey there, which has prompted suggestions that the Zoroastrians of the story were not in fact the first migrants.
 Whether these were also asylum seekers is unclear, but Iranian influence and emigrants are discernible in India long before the Parsis of the narrative arrive.
 The text states the migrants knew in advance that Gujarat was governed by a monarch tolerant towards other (i.e. non-Hindu) religious beliefs, and this may have been determined through trade with the region (the city near Bushire – where the narrative's Zoroastrians are said to have lived for 15 years before setting sail – had extensive trading connections with the east).

 The story's chronology is the basis of several different estimates of the year of migration.
 Although the story is precise with respect to some elapsed periods, it is vague or contradictory with respect to others.
 Consequently (and in conjunction with an unrelated document from 1826), three dates – 936, 785 and 716 – have been proposed as the year of landing.
 The sacking of Sanjan referred to in the fourth chapter probably occurred in 1465 (see Delhi Sultanate), which would put 716 CE c.
 750 years before the invasion and 936 CE c.
 530 years before that event.
 Both periods (seven centuries and five centuries) are mentioned in the text.